system76/tech-docs/src/models/darp7/repairs.md

 ### Steps to replace the keyboard:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the two keyboard screws (highlighted yellow below).
+2. Remove the two keyboard screws (highlighted yellow below).

 ![Keyboard screws](./img/keyboard-screws.jpg)

-2. Open the lid slightly and place the machine on its side.
+3. Open the lid slightly and place the machine on its side.
-3. Push the screwdriver into the keyboard push point (highlighted cyan above) until the keyboard pops out.
+4. Push the screwdriver into the keyboard push point (highlighted cyan above) until the keyboard pops out.

 ![Keyboard push point](./img/keyboard-push-point.jpg)

-4. Set the machine back down and raise the keyboard away from the chassis.
+5. Set the machine back down and raise the keyboard away from the chassis.
 The larger ribbon cable is for the keyboard, while the smaller ribbon cable is for the keyboard backlight.

 ![Keyboard ribbons](./img/keyboard-ribbons.jpg)

-5. Flip the black latches upwards to free the ribbon cables.
+6. Flip the black latches upwards to free the ribbon cables.
-6. Pull the ribbon cables out of the connectors.
+7. Pull the ribbon cables out of the connectors.
-7. Remove the keyboard and replace it with the new one.
+8. Remove the keyboard and replace it with the new one.
-8. Carefully slide both ribbon cables into their connectors.
+9. Carefully slide both ribbon cables into their connectors.
-9. Flip the black latches back into place to secure the ribbon cables.
+10. Flip the black latches back into place to secure the ribbon cables.
-10. Place the keyboard back into position, starting with the tabs on the bottom edge.
+11. Place the keyboard back into position, starting with the tabs on the bottom edge.
-11. Secure the rest of the keyboard by pressing down on each of its edges.
+12. Secure the rest of the keyboard by pressing down on each of its edges.
-12. Turn the machine lid-side down again and replace the two keyboard screws.
+13. Turn the machine lid-side down again and replace the two keyboard screws.

 ## Replacing the battery: